yordan-hristov/mkit-trainings/course-lvl-up-fe-1/module-03-javascript-essentials/javascript-closures-hoisting-and-oop/README.md

 ## Exercise 2 - Guessing Game

-In this exercise you are provided with `guessingGame` function declaration.
+In this Exercise you are provided with `guessingGame` function declaration.
 It will receive 2 arguments `guesses: number, answer: number` as an input and you can safely expect this input to be valid.
 After calling `guessingGame` it should return a `guess` function. `guess` must receive an argument `n: number`.

 Your Objective is to: